ACTION: Regular route services

 ACTION's regular weekday services operate either as feeder services to a single town centre or connect two or three town centres via suburban streets.

 During weekends and public holidays, ACTION provides a reduced level of service with most suburban routes operating with an hourly or two-hourly frequency.

 Other peak services

-ACTION operates 3 weekday peak hour routes as an express service between outer suburbs of Tuggeranong and the City.
+ACTION operates three weekday peak hour routes as an express service between outer suburbs of Tuggeranong and City Interchange.
 These routes are numbered in the 100 series.

 ACTION trialled a shuttle bus loop service from Canberra Airport to the Fairbairn Business Park on a three month trial basis.
 The service operated from 7am until 10am in the morning and again from 4pm until 7pm in the afternoon on weekdays.

 School services

 School services are provided by ACTION to schools and colleges throughout the ACT.
 These are numbered in the 1000 and 2000 series.

 Special needs transport

 ACTION also operates the special needs transport division which provides transport for school students with a disability.
 This division is operated using a dedicated fleet of wheelchair-accessible minibuses.